Tourism Ireland promotes Northern Ireland at 2016 Stone Mountain Highland Games

 - Tourism is responsible for in excess of 5.2% of GDP in Northern Ireland and supports approximately 43,000 jobs.

-- In 2014, we welcomed an estimated 1.8 million overseas visitors to Northern Ireland, delivering revenue of about £508 million.
+- In 2015, we welcomed over 2 million overseas visitors to Northern Ireland, delivering revenue of about £454 million.